 A large number of initiatives related to pollution have been identified through this mapping exercise.
-Some of them address individual pollutants (for example the Secretariat of the Minamata Convention on Mercury), some involve groups (GEF's efforts against POPs), others are directed at specific environmental media (such as the International Maritime Organization), other address the source (this is the case of the UN World Tourism Organization), and some even consider all dimensions of pollution within a wider scope if environment and sustainability without specifying any further details.
+Some of them address individual pollutants (for example the Secretariat of the Minamata Convention on Mercury), some involve groups (GEF's efforts against POPs), others are directed at specific environmental media (such as the International Maritime Organization), other address the source (this is the case of the UN World Tourism Organization), and some consider all dimensions of pollution within a wider scope if environment and sustainability without specifying any further details.

 A harmonized categorization of the several types of pollution would allow comparison among the initiatives in order to provide a more holistic analysis of what is being covered and would allow gaps and overlaps to be identified.
 In addition, this analysis would help to better identify the entities to participate at the different initiatives and partnerships.
 Entities with remits for topics such as trade, humanitarian efforts, health and sanitation including the human right to a healthy environment, which are directly or indirectly related to pollution, may have ongoing activities but no collaboration or partnerships specifically on the issue.
-Furthermore, the Implementation Plan (UNEA, 2019) identified high-impact accelerators aimed at leveraging and accelerating action across all the dimensions of pollution rather than addressing individual pollutant sources.

-During the mapping of efforts process, the categories that each of the evaluated UN entities used where linked to the pollution dimensions suggested by the Implementation Plan.
-This was done through interpretation of available data.
-Figure 5 shows the amount of impact that UN entities are having in the five dimensions of pollution, according to their area of focus.
+Developing harmonized terminology and systematization, in line with the common approach to pollution, could serve to ensure that all UN entities become aware of their potential role towards pollution and advance in its implementation and would facilitate the follow-up of efforts and its communication.
+Figure 6 shows the amount of impact that UN entities are having in the five dimensions of pollution, according to their area of focus.
 A harmonized classification of efforts could result in a better understanding of these panorama.